About

 Christopher Stollery

-A regular with Sydney Theatre Company, Belvoir Street and the Ensemble, Christopher was also an asssociate artist with Bell Shakespeare Company for 15 years appearing in 19 productions.
-He has been nominated for a green room award twice and won a Sydney Theatre Award in 2009.
+Christopher has been a regular character on many Television Series – The Last King of the Cross, Wild Boys, Sea Patrol, State Corner and The Flying Doctors.
+His film credits include Predestination, The Rage in Placid Lake and the The Nightingale.
+A regular with Sydney Theatre Company, Belvoir Street and the Ensemble, Christopher was also an associate artist with Bell Shakespeare Company for 15 years appearing in 19 productions.
+He has been twice nominated for a Green Room award and 3 times for Sydney Theatre Awards, winning best actor in 2009.

 Jason van Genderen